Comparison of The Most Popular Wearable Breast Pumps (Eufy S1 Pro, MomCozy Air1, & Momcozy M5)

 Noise

-• Still reasonable, but not as discreet as Air 1 (sound never bothered me personally)
+• Still reasonable, but not as discreet as Air 1 (its sound never bothered me personally)

 Fit + Breast Tissue